jurgenwigg/py3S60/newcore/Doc/c-api/unicode.rst

       Part of the old-style Unicode API, please migrate to using :c:func:`PyUnicode_AsUCS4`, :c:func:`PyUnicode_AsWideChar`,
       :c:func:`PyUnicode_ReadChar` or similar new APIs.

+.. c:function:: Py_UNICODE* PyUnicode_AsUnicodeCopy(PyObject *unicode)

+   Create a copy of a Unicode string ending with a null code point.
+Return ``NULL`` and raise a :exc:`MemoryError` exception on memory allocation failure, otherwise return a new allocated buffer (use :c:func:`PyMem_Free` to free the buffer).
+Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null code points, which would cause the string to be truncated when used in most C functions.

+   .. versionadded:: 3.2

+   Please migrate to using :c:func:`PyUnicode_AsUCS4Copy` or similar new APIs.

 .. c:function:: Py_ssize_t PyUnicode_GetSize(PyObject *unicode)